P0440: Evaporative Emission Control System Malfunction

 Most Reported On

 P0440 is an OBD-II diagnostic trouble code meaning “Evaporative Emission Control System Malfunction.”
-General EVAP system malfunction.
-The system that captures fuel vapors and routes them back to the engine is not working correctly.
-This code is most commonly reported on 2011-2023 Chrysler 300, 2007-2014 Toyota FJ Cruiser, and 2016-2023 Toyota Tacoma, plus 13 other vehicles, with repair costs ranging from $20 to $2,500.
+This code indicates a general malfunction in the Evaporative Emission Control (EVAP) system, which captures fuel vapors from the gas tank and routes them to be burned by the engine instead of escaping into the air.
+The computer ran a self-test and detected the sealed vapor system isn't holding pressure or vacuum correctly, often signaling a leak somewhere in the system.
+The most frequent and easiest cause is a loose or faulty gas cap.
+The car will run normally, but it will fail an emissions test and may smell faintly of fuel.
+This code is most commonly reported on 2011-2023 Chrysler 300, 2007-2014 Toyota FJ Cruiser, and 2016-2023 Toyota Tacoma, plus 14 other vehicles, with repair costs ranging from $20 to $2,500.

 Common Causes